VenkataDaggula/Databricks_Project_On_Formula1/README.md

 Azure Databricks & Spark Core for Data Engineering This repository contains resources for a comprehensive course on building data engineering solutions using Azure Databricks and Spark Core.
 The course is designed to help you build a real-world data project based on Formula1 motor racing data using modern cloud technologies like Azure Data Lake Storage Gen2, Azure Data Factory, Power BI, and Delta Lake.

+Project Overview:
+The course covers a real-world project using Formula1 motor racing data, allowing you to build and implement a data engineering solution in Azure Databricks.
+You will work with Azure Data Lake Storage, Spark Core, Delta Lake, and other Azure tools for ingestion, transformation, and reporting.

 Key Technologies Covered:
 Azure Databricks: